tariqshaban/arabic-sign-language-image-classification/README.md

 >   * Convolutional neural network (CNN)
 >   * Convolutional neural network (CNN) using a pretrained model
 >
-> The following images display the affect of each network size on the architecture of each neural network
+> The following images display the affect of each network size on the architecture of each neural network:
 >
 > <table>
 >    <tr>